Private From Whom? Minimal Information Leakage in Auctions: Introduction

+Given these inevitable tradeoffs, when is a protocol on the Privacy Frontier?
+Theorem \ref{thm:suff-conditions-frontier} provides sufficient conditions to determine whether a given protocol lies on the Privacy Frontier.
+These conditions allow a designer to evaluate a protocol only using model primitives and a description of what information the protocol reveals.
+Our sufficient conditions apply to any type space and choice rule, enabling analysis beyond the structure of auction settings.

+We apply our framework to study the implementation of first-price auctions and second-price auctions.
+For the first-price auction choice rule, both the sealed-bid first-price auction and the descending auction lie on the Privacy Frontier.
+We then propose two new protocols on the Privacy Frontier.
+The \textit{descending then sealed-bid} protocol trades off privacy from bidders versus privacy from the auctioneer at different ranges of bidder values.
+The \textit{descending-holdout} protocol protects one selected bidder's private information from both bidders and the auctioneer.

+To implement the second-price auction choice rule, the ascending-join protocol, proposed by \cite{haupt2025contextually}, reveals minimal information to the auctioneer.\footnote{Intuitively, the ascending-join protocol orders the bidders and runs an ascending auction with two bidders at a time, until one bidder drops out, then brings the next bidder into the ascending auction.
+This prevents the auctioneer from learning the value of later bidders, if later bidders have low values and would lose the auction.
+We elaborate on this protocol in \cref{sec:second-price-auctions}.} However, other protocols reveal less information to bidders.
+In particular, the ascending-join protocol does not privacy dominate the standard ascending protocol, which reveals minimal information to bidders.
+We show the ascending protocol is on the privacy frontier, but the sealed-bid second-price auction is not.

-Our results highlight that the designer often must trade off between revealing minimal information to the auctioneer and revealing minimal information to bidders.
-The designer's preferred choice may depend on the specific interaction taking place.
+Our results give a designer tools to balance revealing information to the auctioneer with revealing information to bidders.
+The designer's preferred choice may depend on the specific interaction taking place, which we do not take a stand on.
 In some settings, such as a one-time auction for a procurement contract, preventing bidders from learning about rival bidders' technological capabilities may be more important.
-In other settings, such as repeated online ad auctions (in which the auctioneer may set future reserve prices based on bidders' values), preserving privacy from the auctioneer may be more important.
-As such, privacy concerns alone may not distinguish among the auction formats that lie on the frontier: protocols that initially seem to be ``more private'' may actually release more private information to participants.
-The designer may also value other criteria, such as preferring a static protocol (which requires less time to run) or an obviously strategyproof protocol (which requires less reasoning from participants).
-We do not take a stand on balancing these criteria with privacy concerns.
+In other settings, such as repeated auctions for a good\footnote{Such as online ads or natural resources.} (in which the auctioneer may set future reserve prices based on bidders' values), preserving privacy from the auctioneer may be more important.